dav-he123/Python-Project-3/README.md

 # Running the tests

-Below will be shown the explanation of running the automated tests for the Python file (Project 3).
-The testing will begin in MySQL workbench using SQL commands.
+The testing of Project 3 will begin in MySQL workbench using SQL commands.

 ## Breakdown of Tests
 ```